dannyzju/hexo_blog_source/source/_posts/Cloud-Computing-Concepts-2.md

 - 学习笔记
 - tech
 ---

+Class notes 2 for Cloud Computing Concepts by Indranil Gupta @ Coursera

+(更新于 03/19/2017)

 This chapter mainly introduces the following two building blocks for distributed system (in the cloud)
 - Gossip or Epidemic Protocols